 Since then his recognition as an emerging wildlife artist has continued to grow, with his work reputed by an uncanny ability to embody an almost tactile sense of emotion and movement within each piece.
 When seeing his sculptures, people often feel a strong emotional connection and desire to touch or hold his work.
 Working mainly in synthetic clay and occasionally wax, Neil’s sculptures are cast via a lost wax process in bronze and/or a variety of resin composites via a traditional cold cast process.

-A passionate wildlife photographer for over ten years Vic Sharrat turned professional in March 2002 and served for over five years as Chairman of THE WILDLIFE ART SOCIETY INTERNATIONAL.
-In appreciation of his dedicated service he was made ‘Honorary Fellow’ of the Society in 2008 and he is now the current President.
+A passionate wildlife photographer for over ten years Vic Sharratt turned professional in March 2002 and served for over five years as Chairman of THE WILDLIFE ART SOCIETY INTERNATIONAL.
+In appreciation of his dedicated service he was made ‘Honorary Fellow’ of the Society in 2008, after many years as the President of the society he is now the current Honorary Vice President.

 Vic has an exhibition running in Kenya and is mounting a ‘retrospective’ of his work in UK later this year.
 A contributor of photography and articles to various magazines his work can be seen regularly in the pages of the quarterly arts magazine ‘WILDSCAPE’ During 2009 photography in Yellowstone NP; Minnesota; Mexico;** Bavaria and of course East Africa are among the destinations on his busy schedule.

 I have been a professional wildlife photographer and independent tour leader for over 15 years.
 Articles and images have been published internationally, including the majority of UK photo magazines, Kenya Airways in –flight magazine ‘MSAFARI’ and other periodicals in both USA & Kenya.
 Currently I have a permanent photo exhibition at the world-famous Governors’ Camp in the Masai Mara, Kenya.